top of page

 • Manual - the strategy requires manual setup and running of integrations.

-• Singe dashboard via low code platform - safe integration allowing data transfer between in-house and third-party services in real-time.
+• Single dashboard via low code platform - safe enterprise integration allowing data transfer between in-house and third-party services in real-time.

 Each of these approaches has its visible pros allowing companies to build integrations in the way their business needs.
 There's no versatile strategy helping each enterprise.
 It all depends on specific conditions.
 However, the most popular options now are API-led, middleware, and single dashboard strategies.